alex-but/fortune-teller/src/models/README.md

 - Attributes:
   - `name`: Name of the currency.
   - `interest_rate`: Timeseries representing the interest rate of the currency.
-  - `inflation`: Timeseries representing the inflation rate of the currency.
   - `units_per_g_Au`: Timeseries representing the units of the currency per gram of gold.

 ### Country